 Marjan Wijers, LLM, Chair of the European Commission's Expert Group on Trafficking in Human Beings, in the chapter "Women, Labor, and Migration: The Position of Trafficked Women and Strategies for Support" in the 1998 book Global Sex Workers: Rights, Resistance and Redefinition, wrote:

 "Criminalizing the sex industry creates ideal conditions for rampant exploitation and abuse of sex workers…[I]t is believed that trafficking in women, coercion and exploitation can only be stopped if the existence of prostitution is recognized and the legal and social rights of prostitutes are guaranteed."

 The Economist, in the Sep.
 2, 2004 editorial titled "Sex is Their Business," wrote:

 "Criminalisation forces prostitution into the underworld.
 Legalisation would bring it into the open, where abuses such as trafficking and under-age prostitution can be more easily tackled.
 Brothels would develop reputations worth protecting."

-Rita Nakashima Brock, PhD, Founding Co-Director of Faith Voices for the Common Good, is quoted in a Jan.
+Rita Nakashima Brock, PhD, Founding Co-Director of the Soul Repair Center at the Brite Divinity School, is quoted in a Jan.
 25, 2004 Sex Workers Outreach Project press release as stating:

 "Prohibition gives cover to traffickers.
 It allows them to use the laws against prostitution to intimidate, especially when it comes to children.
 Women and girls being held against their will are afraid to go to police because they will be treated as criminals."

 David A. Feingold, PhD, Coordinator of Trafficking - HIV/AIDS Programs, Culture Unit, United Nations Educational, Scientific and Cultural Organization (UNESCO) Bangkok, in his article "Think Again: Human Trafficking" in the Sep.-Oct.
 2005 issue of Foreign Policy, wrote: